godfreydoo/godfreydoo/README.md

 ### Hi there, I'm Godfrey 👋
-- 🔭 I’m currently working on cracking the coding interview
+- 🔭 I’m currently learning Elixir
 - 🌱 I want to learn about developing applications with blockchain technology
 - 👯 I’m looking to collaborate on projects that make the web more accessible to the world
 - 💬 Ask me about JavaScript, React, Node.js, or Product Management